 - 1864 The Lion Brewery opens on the east side of Bridge Street

-- 1873 Phillips Brothers change their trading name to Northampton Brewery Company and Samuel Lipscombe Seckham takes over.
+- 1873 Phillips Brothers changes name to Northampton Brewery Company and Samuel Lipscombe Seckham takes over.

 - 1878 Arthur Campbell Praed acquires brewery in Wellingborough from John Woolston